NatLibFi/NDL-VuFind2-Vagrant/README.md

   - Set <a href="https://github.com/NatLibFi/NDL-VuFind2-Vagrant/blob/master/VagrantConf.rb.sample#L19">EnableNFS</a> to _true_.
   - Mac users, with NFS enabled Vagrant needs to modify _/etc/exports_ and admin password will be asked with every `vagrant up` & `vagrant destroy` unless you once run `sudo scripts/nfs-sudoers_mac.sh` or manually modify sudoers.
 See <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> for more information.
     Using VB v6.1.x, NFS will most likely be difficult to get working correctly.
 See <a href="https://github.com/hashicorp/vagrant/blob/80e94b5e4ed93a880130b815329fcbce57e4cfed/website/pages/docs/synced-folders/nfs.mdx#troubleshooting-nfs-issues">here</a> and <a href="https://github.com/hashicorp/vagrant/issues/11555">here</a> for NFS troubleshooting.
 If NFS is absolutely needed and nothing else works, use the latest VB <a href="https://www.virtualbox.org/wiki/Download_Old_Builds_6_0">v6.0.x</a>.
-  - Linux users, first remove the _if-else-end_ conditioning regarding _darwin_ in _Vagrantfile_, install **nfsd**, either manually modify sudoers or run `sudo scripts/nfs-sudoers_ubuntu.sh` or `sudo scripts/nfs-sudoers_fedora.sh` based on your platform.
+  - Linux users, first remove the _if-else-end_ conditioning regarding _darwin_ in _Vagrantfile_, install _nfsd_, either manually modify sudoers or run `sudo scripts/nfs-sudoers_ubuntu.sh` or `sudo scripts/nfs-sudoers_fedora.sh` based on your platform.
 Please see <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> for details.
   - Windows users are out of luck as NFS synced folders are ignored by Vagrant.
 - On macOS, VirtualBox v6.1.x is known also to have some permission issues on occasion.
 Make sure you have given full disk access to Terminal in _System Prefences > Security & Privacy > Privacy_ (also check for relevant programs if using e.g. iTerm2 or integrated terminal in VSCode etc.).
 - If running Solr, VirtualMemory needs to be at least around 2048, which should work.
 - Running on Linux has been tested to work with Linux Mint so Ubuntu(/Debian) based distros should likely work, others are unknown.
 - Nested virtualization is possible using VMware Player in the first host with VT-x enabled, there might be some trouble with CA certificates, though.
 VirtualBox does not support 64-bit nested OS.
-- ARM & M1 Apple users can try "spox/ubuntu-arm" or "bytesguy/ubuntu-server-20.04-arm64" as UbuntuBox, see https://gist.github.com/sbailliez/f22db6434ac84eccb6d3c8833c85ad92 for more information.
+- ARM & M1 Apple users can try _spox/ubuntu-arm_ or _bytesguy/ubuntu-server-20.04-arm64_ as <a href="https://github.com/NatLibFi/NDL-VuFind2-Vagrant/blob/bd4bd3e9affd8dbd47ca69a2e4c602d82afac8ff/VagrantConf.rb.sample#L32">UbuntuBox</a>, see https://gist.github.com/sbailliez/f22db6434ac84eccb6d3c8833c85ad92 for more information.
 - Using vmware_desktop as a provider does not allow mount_options for shared folders and umask is useful only for files so there might be permission issues for accessing directories unless manually adjusted when encountering issues.

 ### Resources